 - 1. Upon entry into force of the Foundation Agreement, the following persons shall be considered citizens of Cyprus: - a.
 Any person who held Cypriot citizenship in 1960 and his or her descendants; - b.
-Any 18 year old person who was born in Cyprus and has permanently resided for at least seven years in Cyprus Any person who enjoyed permanent residence in Cyprus for at least seven years before reaching the age of 18 and for at least one year during the last five years; - Any person who is married to a Cypriot citizen and has permanently resided enjoyed permanent residence for at least two years in Cyprus; and - d.
-Minor children of the persons in the above categories who are permanently residing enjoy permanent residence in Cyprus. - 2.
+Any 18 year old person who was born in Cyprus and has permanently resided for at least seven years in Cyprus; - c.
+Any person who is married to a Cypriot citizen and has permanently resided for at least two years in Cyprus; and - d.
+Minor children of the persons in the above categories who are permanently residing in Cyprus. - 2.
 [In addition to the above, persons whose names figure on a list agreed by the parties to the Comprehensive Settlement shall be considered citizens of Cyprus upon entry into force of the Foundation Agreement.
-Persons shall be listed with their handed over to the Secretary-General of the United Nations by each party to the Comprehensive Settlement by 10 March 2003 shall be citizens of Cyprus.
-Each side's list may number no more than 33,000 persons, inclusive of spouses and children, unless there are specific reasons preventing such spouses and children from being considered citizens of Cyprus.
-Applicants shall be included on the list based on the length of their residence in Cyprus.]
+Persons shall be listed with their spouses and children, unless there are specific reasons preventing such spouses and children from being considered citizens of Cyprus.]